versioned/versioned-api/README.md

 ## TODO

-* Allow separate configurable database per space - spaces.databaseUrl
+* Allow separate configurable database per space - spaces.databaseUrl.
+Ok?

-  Have an object with a cached mongo instance (connection) per space.
-  Use the spaceMongos object to provide mongo instances to models/spaces
-    Need to refactor dataHandler for this
-  Add req.space and options.space
-  Should be used for models and model content
+* Documentation index page with links to main swagger and data swagger per space

+* Load test 1000 spaces.
+How much memory is consumed?

+* Introduce accounts which are mapped to spaces and users

+* Need to drop ${config.MONGODB_URL}_dedicated in API tests? - Introduce c.MONGODB_URL_DEDICATED?

+* API test space that doesn't exist should yield 404

+* Should rename _id to id when we read the doc from mongo Need to rename version coll id for this to work.

 * Rename /data to /content ("Add Content")?